smowton/llpe/build.md

    cd llpe/build
    cmake ../llpe

 You should give CMake a build type compatible with the LLVM distribution you're compiling against (e.g. a Debug LLPE build will not build against a Release LLVM).
-For example, pass <pre>-D CMAKE_BUILD_TYPE:STRING=RelWithDebInfo</pre>.
+For example, pass <tt>-D CMAKE_BUILD_TYPE:STRING=RelWithDebInfo</tt>.

-If you're building against an LLVM build that hasn't been installed, or CMake doesn't find the installed distribution in its default search path, you might need to include a parameter like <pre>-D CMAKE_PREFIX_PATH=/path/to/my/llvm-3.6-build
+If you're building against an LLVM build that hasn't been installed, or CMake doesn't find the installed distribution in its default search path, you might need to include a parameter like <tt>-D CMAKE_PREFIX_PATH=/path/to/my/llvm-3.6-build</tt>

 4. Build: